-During the early mining days, the population shifted and flourished along with the mining operations’ fortunes.
+During the early mining days, the population shifted and flourished along with the fortunes of the mining operations.
 Many enterprising entrepreneurs became wealthy during the early days of Galena, building fine homes and buildings.
-Others, who did not find wealth in Galena, soon left in pursuit of other endeavors.
+Others, who did not find wealth in Galena, soon left pursuing other endeavors.

 In the fall of 1877, a building was constructed to serve several church denominations, including the Presbyterian, Episcopalian, and Methodist congregations.

-In the winter of 1877-78, the first school was taught in a building that had been built for a storeroom.
+In the winter of 1877-78, the first school was taught in a building built for a storeroom.